 - implement new processes by working with industry.

-427 assessments were conducted across Queensland by WHSQ inspectors in 2012 and continued in 2015.
-2015 assessments included, general freight, steel products, concrete products, loading and unloading of timber and logs, use of gates and curtains, tie-down equipment (chains, webbing and tensioners).
-Dogs and cheater bar usage while securing or releasing loads was a major focus.
+During the campaigns, 427 workplace assessments were conducted across Queensland from 2012 – 2015.
+Inspectors assessed handling, loading and unloading of general freight, steel and concrete products, timber and logs, and use of gates, curtains and tie-down equipment (chains, webbing and tensioners).
+Securing and releasing loads using dogs and cheater bars was also a major focus.

 - Safe handling when securing loads (PDF, 1.81 MB) - 2014 campaign report

 - Safely securing loads of trucks film